-Topics: Emergency Codes and Procedures; Evacuation Protocol; Notification of Parents Protocol; Family Reunification Protocol; Emergency School Shelter Protocol; Media Protocol; Communication Equipment Protocol.
+Topics: Emergency Codes and Procedures; Evacuation Protocol; Notification of Parents

+Protocol; Family Reunification Protocol; Emergency School Shelter Protocol;

+Media Protocol; Communication Equipment Protocol.

-A. EMERGENCY LEVELS AND PROCEDURES
+EMERGENCY CODES AND PROCEDURES

-The Decatur County schools will use the following emergency levels to communicate immediately and effectively with all personnel and students in the facility.
-These codes and levels are being standardized to help the system substitutes, staff transfers, and regular staff that work in multiple locations understand and properly utilize these codes and levels during a crisis.
-The school will inform all school system employees and students of emergency procedures, codes, and levels.
+The Decatur County schools will use the following emergency codes to communicate immediately and effectively with all personnel and students in the facility.
+These codes are being standardized to help the system substitutes, staff transfers, and regular staff that work in multiple locations understand and properly utilize these codes during a crisis.
+The school will inform all school system employees and students of emergency procedures and codes.
 These will include training and drills.